Tianfeng-Lu/single-cell-atlas-of-fly-trachea/README.md

 ## Utils
 ### UpSetR
-Upset plot in R with modification to plot precentage rather than counts.
+Upset plot in R with modification to plot percentage rather than counts.
 To enable it
 ```
 devtools::load_all("./UpSetR-master", export_all = TRUE)